 In addition to his appearances on CNN, MSNBC and "The Colbert Report," Savage is a contributor to Ira Glass' "This American Life," and has appeared on "Fresh Air" with Terry Gross, HBO's "Real Time with Bill Maher," and ABC's "20/20."

 Savage's latest project is his television series for MTV, "Savage U." Cameras follow Savage and his producer Lauren Hutchinson as they travel to college campuses across the country, taking students' questions and offering a crash course on relationships, responsibility, sex, love and life.

 Savage grew up in Chicago and now lives in Seattle, Washington, with his husband Terry Miller and their son, DJ.

-This event is co-sponsored by Kutztown University's Foundation and Alumni Engagement office; Association of Campus Events; Department of Communication Studies and Theatre; Department of English; and GLBTQ Center.
+This event is co-sponsored by Kutztown University's Foundation and Alumni Engagement office; Association of Campus Events; Department of Communication Studies; Department of English; and GLBTQ Center.